ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

 ## Goals

-An Ember community should provide useful elements of survival: shelter, nutrition (including food and water), medical care, education, and information.
-It would do this as its fulfillment of its objective of managing the various needs of a society, by enabling people to be effective participants in that society.

-One role of Ember would be to provide goods.
-For this, it would be ideal for Ember to control as much of the supply chain as possible.
-That would allow efficient provision of the goods such as to reduce cost and ensure quality.
-That control of the supply chain would, in an ideal scenario, extend to all stages of the process, from production of the raw materials to component production to assembly to distribution, as well as shipping at all stages of the process.
-If Ember both controlled production of raw materials in a region and was the dominant institution working to ensure that those resources are used responsibly, it would of course be important to take the interest Ember has in using the resources sustainably into consideration.

-There should be a universally and easily accessible facility to allow the community to vote easily, with systems in place to prevent voter suppression or intimidation.

-## Rationale

-Human society is sometimes unpredictable in the rights and safeties it affords.
-Consequently, a unified institution with the aim of remedying these issues should be established outside of the realms of traditional governmental structures.
-Participation in Ember communities shall be dependent on agreement to specified terms, to best protect the rights of the individuals making up the community.

-## Specification document

-The most significant knowledge assets of the project should comprise a book, which is equivalent to part 1 of the library, with the information technology environment implementation and part 2 of the library provided with it.
-That could take the form of an ebook, a physical printed book, or other innovative document formats.
-It should include specifications of the project philosophy and rationale, community, technology and engineering, and goods and services, as well as a carefully prepared compilation of other important knowledge.

-## Designs

-The Ember project should develop designs for things such as clothing, tools, and housing.
-Any finished design provided by the project should conform to some specific traits.

-## Community

-An Ember community is a group of individuals who have chosen to create an Ember community, and to live in accordance with shared principles so as to best protect individuals' rights.

-This organization should not impose restrictions on those who chose to become its members apart from those necessary for the protection of their rights, and anyone should be able to choose to become a part of it or to leave it at any time.
-Joining the organization would involve being listed in the central Ember computing environment database, presumably with sufficient biometric data to prevent identity theft or other fraudulent activity.
-Names, addresses, or other such personal information, beyond the biometric data previously mentioned, would not be required for the process of becoming a member.
-Members are not obligated to use any of the services provided by Ember, and could request at any time the termination of any services presently provided to them.
-In consideration of the "right to die" debate, perhaps people should be able to (revocably, of course, and only if they can give meaningful consent) even request termination of the basic protection of their human rights such as emergency medical care that any community should by default provide as best as possible to anyone regardless of affiliation.

-There are many other concerns relevant to the management of a community, as well; a thorough assessment and consideration of management and governance principles and relevant historical experience would be a prerequisite for the development of the community proposed here.

-## Services collective

-This proposal advocates the creation of a project to develop an adequate infrastructure for managing and providing for the basic needs of society.
-This organization could exist alongside governments and other social structures, as well as potentially taking their place in the event that they collapse or fail to perform as expected.

-Humans have come to expect and rely upon social constructs for their safety and mutual benefit, but human society is sometimes unpredictable in the rights and safeties it affords.
-Consequently, there is a need for a unified institution to be established outside of the realms of traditional governmental structures to provide some semblance of a filling of this void.
-The general rules of this organization should be established on the basis of rights: rather than making a rule that, for example, prohibits murder, instead a rule should be established that protects individuals’ right to life.
-In such a way, rules would not be created that infringe freedom more than that which is necessary to retain order in society.

-An Ember community's services collective is a not-for-profit that organizes the procurement and distribution of goods and services for its members, and perhaps others as well.
-The goal of this organization would be to provide any needful things desired by its members for their lives.
-For instance, if a person chose to receive food through Ember, they could request that it be provided in exchange for labor.
-Their labor would help contribute to services requested in the future by them or other Ember members.
-The organization should have 24/7 available buildings staffed by Ember members from whom aid could be sought, such as the furnishing of meals, shelter, clothing, access to information, or other services, in exchange for labor.
-That way, if an Ember member is in trouble in an unfamiliar town, for instance, with no money, identification (beyond their own body), or other resources, they could go to the local Ember building to receive any services they desire; they could even build up credit in preparation for such an incident by working for the Ember collective prior to taking a trip, for instance, so they would have already earned any services they might want (thus acting as travel insurance, in a sense).

-A self-contained automated crop growing system could be constructed that would accept a seed as input and produce crops and more seed as output.
-This could be used for easily growing many types of plant, by providing different growing instructions and seeds as needed.
-It could also be built in a way that tries to use energy from the environment efficiently, and avoid excessive use of mains power.
-This would be helpful in simplifying access to plant products, even plants that are not commonly available easily.
-This principle could be applied to goods in general, using production on demand to reduce waste and transportation and storage costs.
-Such a system would require a level of technology that will likely take a while to develop without proprietary dependencies.

-## Library

-The library is divided into three sections, each increasingly broad in scope.
-Sections 2 and 3 are the only parts of the project that are not fully libre-licensed, due to the inclusion of non-libre-licensed third-party-owned contents in the libraries.
-The inclusion of some non-libre contents is justified in these cases because of their cultural and historic importance, because they are not dependencies of any other parts of the project, and in the general interest of preserving knowledge.
-The non-libre contents should of course not be relied upon outside of their role as cultural knowledge artifacts.

-## Library Section 1: Basic knowledge, to be included in the text of the project specification

-This section of the library will require research and writing.
-It should consist of many short sections, each covering a topic.
-Each of these sections should list all other sections that must be understood as prerequisites for understanding it.
-Ideally, the dependency tree of every section should culminate in a single section that gives a basic understanding of the dominant language of the reference (probably English, for the forseeable future), so that by translating that one section into another language, every other concept in the reference can be understood by reading its section and its section's prerequisites.

-It should include specifications of the project philosophy and rationale, community, technology and engineering, and goods and services.

-## Library Section 2: Great cultural works, to be included as digital data with the project specification

-Work has begun on compiling this section of the library, but its utility is restricted by many relevant assets being under copyright but not libre-licensed.

-## Library Section 3: The data held by the EITE cloud infrastructure

-This section of the library will presumably be too much information to be included in the project specification, although future information storage technology advances may render that less of an issue.

-## Information technology environment

 ### Introduction

 This section proposes developing an information technology system that allows various types of data to be given a first-class role.
 The proposed system is a centralized but non-centralization-dependent append-only information store, a computer operating system integrated with that information store, and related specifications.